MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1906.md

 ### Fixes

 <!-- Product fixes that came up from customer deployments worth highlighting, especially if there is an SR/ICM associated to it. -->
-- Fixed an issue where resizing a managed disk VM fails with an "Internal Operation Error"
+- Fixed an issue where resizing a managed disk VM failed with an **Internal Operation Error**.
-- Fixed an issue where a failed user image creation puts the service that manages images is in a bad state;this would block deletion of the failed image and creation of new images.
-This is also fixed in the 1905 hotfix.
+- Fixed an issue where a failed user image creation puts the service that manages images is in a bad state; this blocks deletion of the failed image and creation of new images.
+This is also fixed in the [1905 hotfix](https://github.com/MicrosoftDocs/azure-stack-docs/pull/195).

 ### Security updates

 For information about security updates in this update of Azure Stack, see [Azure Stack security updates](azure-stack-release-notes-security-updates-1906.md).